 After a dozen or so years, there were enough stamps to attract people to join such early adopters as Alvin C. Broholm and enjoy the new hobby of duck stamp collecting.
 Frank Benson and Ding Darling made etchings from their original artwork available to collectors in 1942 and 1944, respectively, and a sister hobby was born – collecting limited edition duck stamp prints.

-Terry Hines proposed the first federal duck stamp art contest in 1950 and then the nascent hobbies started to receive a lot of annual publicity.
+Robert Hines proposed the first federal duck stamp art contest in 1950 and then the nascent hobbies started to receive a lot of annual publicity.
 Alvin Broholm and Morton Dean Joyce received organized philately’s highest honors in the 1950s and brought national recognition, respect and more publicity to the hobbies of duck and revenue stamp collecting.

 Hunter’s started to take notice and many began taking extra time, carefully signing their stamps in a small, unobtrusive manner.
 In addition, more hunters saved their expired license and stamps – preserving them for future generations.

 The Vietnam War years saw artists working in all mediums, including duck stamp artists, designers and engravers, elevate their craft to unprecedented levels in a collective effort to preserve the American spirit.
 During this period, some of the all-time great duck stamps and prints were created, including “the dog” – a riveting rendition of King Buck by Maynard Reece and the BEP design team (see Figure 37).
 Also, the first duck stamp prints were published in full color.